9 Clouds Automotive Marketing Blog

 Which brings us to maybe the largest concern . . .

 Every flu season, I joke that if everybody else — my family, friends, and coworkers — got their immunizations, there would be no need for me to get a shot.
 The flawed philosophy is that with everyone else reducing the risk of infection, the strains can't find me.

 There's ample reason to conclude that fully-functioning self-driving cars will cut down on auto accidents.
-Already, the majority of accidents involving driverless vehicles are the fault of a human driver in another car (like Saturday's autonomous Uber crash).
+Already, the majority of accidents involving driverless vehicles are the fault of a human driver in another car (like this autonomous Uber crash).

 Still, humans are skeptical.
 Considering that driverless tech has the greatest chance of reducing accidents when it's on the road with other driverless tech, perhaps the biggest obstacle to the goal of accident prevention will be the stubborn relative or neighbor who “just doesn't trust those things.”

 Folks selling driverless will have to win the public over to convert enough drivers.
 In the meantime, companies will need to demonstrate benefits and improve the way autonomous vehicles handle the chaotic driving of human beings.